atomix/atomix.github.io/atomix/docs/coordination.md

 #### Joining the group

-Once a new group membership instance has been created, `join` the group:
+Once a new `DistributedGroup` instance has been created, `join` the group:

 ```java
 group.join().join();